Tap here to get 5 Secrets to Stress Free Dinners

 • Spray a 6 quart slow cooker with cooking spray.

-• Melt the butter in a large frying pan.
+• Melt the butter in a large frying pan over medium heat.
 Add the onions, celery, and apples to the butter and season with salt and pepper.
 Sauté until the celery and onion are translucent, about five minutes.
 Mix in sage and thyme.
 Remove from the heat.

 8 tablespoons unsalted butter, 1 medium yellow onion, 4 celery stalks, 2 small apples, 1/2 teaspoon kosher salt, 1/4 teaspoon black pepper, 1 teaspoon dried sage, 1 teaspoon dried thyme